kefaslungu/enhancedTouchGestures/readme.md

 * 4 finger double tap: toggle input help mode.
 * Four finger flick right: toggle touch keyboard (usually enables it).
 * Four finger flick left: toggle dictation (Windows+H; Windows 10 Version 1709 or later).

-### Object mode
+* 4 finger flick up: report title of the current window.
+* 4 finger flick down: report status bar text.
 * 3 finger flick down: read current window.
 * 3 finger flick left: report object with focus.
 * 3 finger flick right: report current navigator object.
-* 4 finger flick up: report title of the current window.
-* 4 finger flick down: report status bar text.
+* 3 finger double tap: Cycles through speech symbol levels which determine what symbols are spoken
+* 2 finger tripple tap: Quit NVDA!.
+* 2 finger tap: Cycles through audio ducking modes.
+* Triple tap: Toggles between beeps, speech, beeps and speech, and off.

 ## Web touch mode

 This touch mode, available in browse mode, allows you to navigate the document by selected element.
 To switch to web mode, from browse mode documents, perform 3 finger tap.
 From this mode, flicking up or down with one finger cycles through available element navigation modes, while flicking right or left with one finger moves to next or previous chosen element, respectively.
 Once you move away from browse mode documents, object touch mode is used.
+Available web modes are: Default, Links, Buttons, Form fields, Headings, Frames, Tables, Lists, Graphics, and Landmarks.

 ## Synth settings touch mode

 You can use this mode to quickly change synthesizer settings such as choosing a voice and changing volume.
 In this mode, use two finger flick left or right to move between synth settings and use two finger flick up and down gestures to change values.
 This gestures mirrors that of synth settings ring commands on the keyboard.

+## Version 23.06
+* Enhanced Touch gestures nvda-addon is now maintained by Kefas Lungu.
+* All gestures in object mode are now available everywhere.
+* New gestures are now available.
+  * 3 finger double tap: Cycles through speech symbol levels which determine what symbols are spoken
+  * 2 finger tripple tap: Quit NVDA!.
+  * 2 finger tap: Cycles through audio ducking modes.
+  * Triple tap: Toggles between beeps, speech, beeps and speech, and off.
+* In web mode, it is now possible to Use buttons, graphics, and landmarks in addition to the already available browse element list.
+* In web mode, NVDA is no longer going to say normal, but default when you switch to default navigation from other browse element list.
+For example, when switching from buttons, NVDA will now say default.

 ## Version 23.02